 IIT offers PhD candidates a highly reputed research environment with excellent supervision, in which knowledge and experience is passed on and there is room to develop transferable skills.

 For more information on general PhD programmes consult the Graduate School Leiden University Medical Center.
-A specified PhD programme in Immunity, Infection and Tolerance can be followed within the LUMC Graduate School.
+A dedicated PhD programme in Immunity, Infection and Tolerance is being developed within the LUMC Graduate School.

 SMBWO certified Immunologist